-Site Distance to relevant Natura 2000 sites Possible Mechanism by which Policy may impact European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment?
-Ramsar Great Bircham/Bircham Tofts: 10 homes 12.6km by road from the Wash SPA, 13.2km by road from Dersingham Bog SAC and Dersingham Bog Ramsar.
+Site Distance to relevant Natura 2000 sites European Site(s) Possible Feature(s) Impacted Likely significant effect and need for Appropriate Assessment?
+Flitcham: [no allocation] 4.18km from Roydon Common and Dersingham Bog SAC and Roydon Common Ramsar No allocation, and therefore no likely significant effect.
+No Great Bircham/Bircham Tofts: 10 homes 12.6km by road from the Wash SPA, 13.2km by road from Dersingham Bog SAC and Dersingham Bog Ramsar.
 Development not sufficiently large or close enough to Natura 2000 site to cause a likely significant effect.
 No Harpley: 5 homes 7.7km by road from River Wensum SAC; 11.9km from Roydon Common and Dersingham Bog SAC.
 Development not sufficiently large or close enough to Natura 2000 site to cause a likely significant effect.
 No Hilgay: 12 homes 9.8km by road from Ouse Washes Ramsar and SPA Development not sufficiently large or close enough to Natura 2000 site to cause a likely significant effect.
 Nearest convenient access is Welney reserve, where public access is strictly controlled.
 SPA birds No Hillington: 5 homes 4.8km by road from Roydon Common SAC; Development not sufficiently large or close enough to Natura 2000 site to cause a likely significant effect on its own, but may contribute to cumulative effects on the SAC.
 No Ingoldisthorpe: 10 homes 5.3km by road from Dersingham Bog SAC and Ramsar.
-4.7km from the Wash SPA Too far to travel for most on-foot visitors, but may be visited by more people using vehicles.
-Development not sufficiently large or close enough to Natura 2000 site to cause a likely significant effect on its own, but may contribute to cumulative effects on the SAC.
-No
+4.7km Too far to travel for most on-foot visitors, but may be visited by more people using vehicles.
+Development not sufficiently large or close enough to No